elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 If that was confirmed, we would have to create and use a distinct data folder for each worker.

-One pragmatic solution would be, when clustering is enabled, to create a sub folder under path.data for each worker.
+One pragmatic solution could be, when clustering is enabled, to create a sub folder under path.data for each worker.

 If we need to do so, should this be considered a breaking change, or do we assume the usage of the data folder is an implementation detail and not part of our public 'API'?